eaklykova/lombard_milanes_2021/README.md

 ## About the dataset
 The dataset consists of Wikipedia articles in the Lombard language.

 We started by obtaining the articles metadata via [PetScan](https://petscan.wmflabs.org/?psid=20645707) and sorting them by length in descending order, after which the first 200 texts were collected using Wikipedia API.
 Only articles labeled with both "Articol in Milanes" and "Articol in ortografia milanesa" were included in the dataset.
 We manually discarded articles that consisted mainly of mathematical formulas, descriptions of chimical elements, etc., and deleted titles and bibliographical references from the remaining texts.
-We ended up with a total of **54 texts, 4142 sentences, or about 135 000 tokens**, which were then automatically annotated with the *italian-isdt* model ([italian-isdt-ud-2.6-200830](https://github.com/UniversalDependencies/UD_Italian-ISDT)) through the [web version of UDPipe 2.6](http://lindat.mff.cuni.cz/services/udpipe/run.php).
-As the final step, unique ids were added to the sentences; the ids contain information about the language, dialect, and source of the text, as well as the number of text and the number of sentence in the dataset, i.e. *lmo-mil-wiki-doc2-s451*.
+We ended up with a total of **54 texts, 4142 sentences, or about 135 000 tokens**, which were then automatically annotated with the [*italian-isdt* model](https://github.com/UniversalDependencies/UD_Italian-ISDT) through the [web version of UDPipe 2.6](http://lindat.mff.cuni.cz/services/udpipe/run.php).
+As the final step, unique ids were added to the sentences; the ids contain information about the language, dialect, and source of the text, as well as the number of text and the number of sentence in our dataset, i.e. *lmo-mil-wiki-doc2-s451*.

 The first 1 650 sentences were evenly distributed between 11 annotators, and every annotator chose at least 50 of their 150 sentences to carefully check and correct the automatic annotation, thus creating annotations for the Lombard sentences in a semi-automatic manner. **The total number of manually corrected sentences is 576**, divided into 11 files.
 The sentences are not necessarily in order.